 15 to 25 February 2018

 “Across genres, the Retrospective will document the Weimar Republic’s zeitgeist and tackle issues of identity.
 The spectrum encompasses zesty film operettas and comedies full of wordplay, as well as films with strong social and political viewpoints.
-The films are incredibly fresh and topical,” says Berlinale Director Dieter Kosslick.
+The films are incredibly fresh and topical,” said Berlinale Director Dieter Kosslick.

-The Retrospective has three thematic emphases – “exotic”, “quotidian”, and “history”.
+The Retrospective had three thematic emphases – “exotic”, “quotidian”, and “history”.
 In Im Auto durch zwei Welten (1927-1931) Clärenore Stinnes and Carl Axel Söderström take audiences on a fantastic trip to exotic, faraway lands.
 In Menschen im Busch (1930), an early example of ethnographic cinema, Friedrich Dalsheim and Gulla Pfeffer observe the unspectacular daily life of a family in Togo, breaking new ground by allowing the subjects themselves to speak instead of relying entirely on off-camera narration.
 The short films of documentarians such as Ella Bergmann-Michel, Winfried Basse, and Ernö Metzner capture 1920s life in Berlin and Frankfurt.
 In Brüder (Brothers, 1929), director Werner Hochbaum looks at a proletarian family and an existence marked by material deprivation.
 The film, which was backed by Germany’s Social Democratic Party, gains great authenticity with its use of amateur actors, and setting it during Hamburg’s 1896/97 dockworkers’ strike provides a reference to the contentious political issues of the 1920s.
 Heinz Paul is equally critical and sober with his portrayal of fresh historical events in Die andere Seite (The Other Side, 1931).
 Conrad Veidt plays a traumatized British captain in World War I in Paul’s unsparing depiction of the senselessness and barbarity of the trench war.

 “The Berlinale has already dedicated considerable Retrospectives to prominent directors and stars of Weimar‑era cinema.
-Now, with this thematic look back, it’s time to turn our attention to the films that are not necessarily part of the inner canon,” says Rainer Rother, head of the Retrospective and artistic director of the Deutsche Kinemathek – Museum für Film und Fernsehen.
+Now, with this thematic look back, it’s time to turn our attention to the films that are not necessarily part of the inner canon,” said Rainer Rother, head of the Retrospective and artistic director of the Deutsche Kinemathek – Museum für Film und Fernsehen.

 The diversity of the Weimar film landscape is best grasped via the works of filmmakers who are not usually counted among the great and prominent directors of the era.
 The variety of the films, by directors as varied as Franz Seitz, Sr. (Der Favorit der Königin, 1922), Hermann Kosterlitz (Das Abenteuer einer schönen Frau, The Adventure of Thea Roland, 1932), and Erich Waschneck (Die Carmen von St. Pauli, Docks of Hamburg, 1928), is evident in the abundance of not only differing subject matter, stories, and characters, but also aesthetic approach.
 Looking at this legendary epoch in German film history from a new perspective reinforces its artistic reputation.